cea-hpc/modules/doc/source/modulefile.rst

 trying to directly access a directory or a *modulefile*.
 In this case, the access issue is returned as an error message.

-Depending on their name or the use of specific modulefile command, *modulefile*, virtual module, module alias or symbolic version may be set hidden which impacts available modules search or module selection processes (see `Hiding modulefiles`_ section below).
+Depending on their name, their file permissions or the use of specific modulefile commands, *modulefile*, virtual module, module alias or symbolic version may be set hidden or forbidden which impacts available modules search or module selection processes (see `Hiding modulefiles`_ section below).

 .. _Hiding modulefiles: